lezer-parser/website/site/docs/guide/index.md

 grammar to use it to parse bits of the input.

 ```
-@external-grammar parser as javascript from "lezer-javascript"
+@external grammar parser as javascript from "lezer-javascript"

 scriptBlock { "{{" nest.javascript "}}" }
 ```